Onondaga Avenue to El Mirasol

 (R-78 to R-90+400)

-Over this monitoring period, the Reach 2 shoreline receded an average of -0.3 feet.
+Over this morning period, the Reach 2 shoreline had an average recession of 13.6 feet.
 Both gains and losses occurred throughout the reach.
-In total, the reach lost a net volume of -45,046 cubic yards.
-Volumetric losses were most prominent from R-78 through R-82 within the deeper portions of the profile (in depths from -13.1 feet to -26.5 feet).
+In total, the reach lost a net volume of 34,938 CY.
+Volumetric losses were most prominent from R-78 through R-79 and R-85 to R-90 to the Depth of Closure (DOC).
+Losses of 159,630 CY were also observed beyond the DOC out to a depth of -40 feet.

-Since 1990, the reach has exhibited a net shoreline advance of 47.6 feet, though this gain primarily occurs within the northernmost portion of the reach, between R-78 and R-80.
-Overall, this reach has lost a net volume of -205,857 cubic yards since 1990 (net inclusive of material placed during this monitoring period).
-The central portion of Reach 2 exhibits the most significant net long-term loss of volume within the Town and this reach is the only reach that exhibits a net long-term volumetric loss.
+Since 1990, the reach has exhibited a net shoreline advance of 35.6 feet, although this gain primarily occurs within the northernmost portion of the reach between R-78 and R-80.
+Overall, this reach has lost a net volume of 238,916 CY since 1990 though it is noted that this deficit is decreasing.
+Reach 2 exhibits the most significant net long-term loss of volume between R-86 and R-88.

-Strategy: Maintain the Town's restored projects through monitoring and nourishment using sand from offshore sources and upland sources; construct a feeder beach to reestablish littoral transport for Reach 2; and construct restoration projects in environmentally suited areas of Reach 5 and Reach 8.
-Comply with the Palm Beach Island Beach Management Agreement (BMA), 2013.
+Strategy: Maintain the Town’s restored projects through monitoring and nourishment using sand from offshore sources and upland sources; construct a feeder beach to reestablish littoral transport for Reach 2; and construct restoration projects in environmentally suited areas of Reach 5 and Reach 8.
+Comply with BMA (2013).

 Comprehensive Coastal Management Plan, 1998 Update